 Our Roatan Dive Resort Rooms

-We have 11 rooms in our Roatan dive resort which can accommodate an average of 24 guests.
+Are you planning on taking Honduras dive vacations in the future but not sure where to stay?
+Reef House Lodge has 11 rooms in our Roatan dive resort which can accommodate an average of 24 guests.
 More, depending on how close you are.
 We work hard to provide you with a clean, comfortable, affordable home-base while you explore the best diving and fishing in the Caribbean on your Roatan dive vacation.